The Centre for Investigative Journalism

 Adeolu Adekola

 Adeolu Adekola joined the CIJ to manage its Open Climate Reporting Initiative (OCRI).
-The initiative has reached beneficiaries in 58 countries and counting (across Africa, Asia and the Americas), with reported successes that have included making communities more climate-resilient, and reducing the vulnerabilities of local populations to climate change.
+The initiative has reached beneficiaries in 58 countries and counting (across Africa, Asia and the Americas), with reported impacts and successes that have included making communities more climate-resilient, and reducing the vulnerabilities of local populations to climate change.

 Maximiliano Manzoni